doitintl/iris3/README.md

 #### Regions
 Iris works  in the AppEngine default region `us-central1` (`uc`) which is the default for AppEngine

-Note also that AppEngine does not let you change a region once it has been set to a non-default.

-Iris has not been tested in other regions, but if you want to try it, edit `GAE_REGION_ABBREV` in `_deploy_project.sh` and let me know how it goes.
+Iris has not been tested in other regions, but let me know if it works.

 ## Deployment